-On December 28, 2013, the Company entered into a premium finance agreement to pay a \$157,825 premium for its director and officer liability insurance policy.
-Pursuant to the agreement, the Company paid a down payment of \$15,995 in January 2014 and was required to pay \$15,995 in nine monthly installments.
+On December 28, 2015, the Company entered into a premium finance agreement for its director and officer liability insurance policy in the amount of \$0.3 million.
+Pursuant to the agreement, the Company is required to pay \$30,077 in monthly installments for nine months.